test-fullautomation/python-jsonpreprocessor/doc/additional_doc/feature_documentation.rst

 Feedback
 --------

-To give us a feedback, you can send an email to `Thomas Pollerspöck <Thomas.Pollerspoeck@de.bosch.com>`_ or `RBVH-ECM-Automation_Test_Framework-Associates <RBVH-ENG2-CMD-Associates@bcn.bosch.com>`_
+To give us a feedback, you can send an email to `Thomas Pollerspöck <mailto:Thomas.Pollerspoeck@de.bosch.com>`_ or `RBVH-ECM-Automation_Test_Framework-Associates <mailto:RBVH-ENG2-CMD-Associates@bcn.bosch.com>`_

-In case you want to report a bug or request any interesting feature, please don't hesitate to rasie a ticket on `our Jira <https://rb-tracker.bosch.com/tracker01/projects/ROBFW/summary>`_
+In case you want to report a bug or request any interesting feature, please don't hesitate to raise a ticket on `our Jira <https://rb-tracker.bosch.com/tracker01/projects/ROBFW/summary>`_

 References